jfhfbm/rcos-status-updates/spring_2019/week_01.md

 > My primary blockade has consistently been acclimating to a reservoir of code that is already written.\
 > Since much of the architecture is pre-established, I have to do detective work whenever I code \
-> So that my code uses and is compatible with the existing system.
+> so that my code uses and is compatible with the existing system.
 At this point, I am still relying \
 > heavily on my team leader to explain many parts of the code.
 From here, I'll strive to become more independent.\

 ## Notes